Tracking parameters (also called UTM parameters or just UTMs) are link tracking codes appended to URLs in your marketing messages.

 Hash - # and double hyphens - =

-You cannot use either the hash (#) or the double hyphen (=) inside your tracking parameter value.
+You can't use either the hash (#) or the double hyphen (=) inside your tracking parameter value.

 Comments